st3b1t/SatoshiVox/README.md

 ## Features

+- alert about Transaction confirmations you've been waiting for(or unespected tx in a certain address)
 - alert about new Block reads height, transactions count, mining-pool name
 - alert about Fees de/increase
 - alert about Watch-only Wallet(transactions, check amount)